What We Do

 Health Data – The Trenton Health Information Exchange

 A signature accomplishment has been THT’s development of the Trenton Health Information Exchange (HIE), launched in 2014 as a shared data platform for our founding partners, Capital Health, St. Francis Medical Center, Henry J. Austin Health Center, and the City of Trenton Department of Health.
 It provides health practitioners access to integrated and holistic patient records in real-time to support treatment decisions and strategies.
 The HIE also plays a vital role in advancing efforts to improve our community’s health, allowing the creation of integrated reports and protocols that are designed to identify issues, trends, and particular health needs or disease conditions where interventions are warranted.
 The HIE has grown quickly as providers and data partners learn the value of this real-time informational resource.
 The reporting functions of the HIE are being continuously enhanced to include analytics at both the macro (population) and micro (individual, disease category, age group, or other subset) levels.

-Trenton Health Team was certified by the New Jersey Department of Human Services as one of the first Medicaid Accountable Care Organizations (ACO) in the State, serving the greater Trenton community.
-The ACO pilot is for a three-year period, effective July 1, 2015.
-An ACO is a healthcare model that has the three-part goal of improving health outcomes, lowering healthcare cost, and improving the patient’s experience of receiving care.
-While the ACO model has been tested and found to be effective in achieving improved outcomes and reduced costs within Medicare, this adoption for Medicaid represents an important innovation in the design.
-Through this model, the THT-ACO is responsible for the health of all Medicaid beneficiaries residing in the six zip codes of Trenton.
+Trenton Health Team was certified in 2015 by the New Jersey Department of Human Services as one of the first Medicaid Accountable Care Organizations (ACO) in the State, serving the greater Trenton community.
+Through this model, THT-ACO focused on the health of all Medicaid beneficiaries residing in the six zip codes of Trenton.